Design in Circular Economy

 4. And finally, recycle correctly!<3

-In case you are interested to learn more on circular textile economy, have a read through A New Textiles Economy Report: Redesigning Fashions Future by Ellen MacArthur Foundation.
+In case you are interested to learn more on a circular textile economy, have a read through A New Textiles Economy Report: Redesigning Fashions Future by Ellen MacArthur Foundation.